Kystverket-AI-KAI/Excevator-webpage/README.md

 ## Technical details
 ### Change model
-If you want to use a different model, replace the 'MODEL_PATH` at the beginning of the `object_detector.js`.
+If you want to use a different model, replace the `MODEL_PATH` at the beginning of the `object_detector.js`.
 However, this demo program was not written to be reused in other models, and the user should therefore not expect other models than the excavator model to run. (* do not models with a other resolution than 640x640 px.)

 ### Future changes
 This program may see future changes depending on the time schedule of the summer interns.